colorizer/100-days-of-code/r1-log.md

 - [100 Days of Code Log R1D14](https://quasiengineer.dev/coding/100daysofcode/100-days-of-code-log-r1d14/)
 - [100 Days of Code Log R1D15](https://quasiengineer.dev/coding/100daysofcode/100-days-of-code-log-r1d15/)
 - [100 Days of Code Log R1D16](https://quasiengineer.dev/coding/100daysofcode/100-days-of-code-log-r1d16/)

+### Day 17

+As per my last blog post, I'm switching to this as my logging tool.
+Just to save time.
+Today I had a look at object oriented programming in Fortran.
+I should say this is heavy for me.
+But, the good thing is, if I learnt it properly I may actually use object oriented programming for once!